Justin-swinney/Goulston/README.md

 # Goulston

-This project is my first real world project and is current live and in use at the company currently!
+This project is my first real world project and is currently live and in use at the company currently!

 Goulston Technologies requested I evaluate their current process for implementing and removing employee photos from a locally run IIS server.